sframe-wg/sframe/draft-ietf-sframe-enc.md

 other reason, the client MUST discard the ciphertext.
 Invalid ciphertexts SHOULD be discarded in a way that is indistinguishable (to an external observer) from having processed a valid ciphertext.
-In other words, the SFrame decrypt operation should be constant time, regardless of whether decryption succeeds or fails.
+In other words, the SFrame decrypt operation should take the same amount of time regardless of whether decryption succeeds or fails.

 ~~~ aasvg
                     SFrame Ciphertext